CESP-ExpHer/Harmonize/README.md

 ## <a id="modules" /> Modules and How to use
 ### <a id="standardize" /> Standardize
-The Standardize module scans throught the GWAS summary statistics and standardize (***remove***) the SNPs according to the following criteria.
+The Standardize module scans through the GWAS summary statistics and standardizes (***remove***) the SNPs according to the following criteria.
-- **Null:** Null or NA values are genotyped at eigher beta, effect allele frequency or p-value.
+- **Null:** Null or NA values are genotyped at either beta, effect allele frequency, or p-value.
 - **Weird:** Genotypes are not based on combinations of 'ATCG'.
 - **Duplicate:** The identical SNP is expressed in duplicate.
 - **Palindromic:** The palindromic SNP, such that the alleles on the forward strand are the same as on the reverse strand (A/T on forward is T/A on the reverse).

-The Standardize module take 4 arguments as paramters
+The Standardize module takes 4 arguments as parameters
-- **fileName:** The name of GWAS summary statistics file with a full pathway
+- **fileName:** The name of the GWAS summary statistics file with a full pathway
-- **columnInfoDict:** A python dictionary where user must enter the following information SNP, Chromosome, Position, non-Effect Allele, Effect Allele, EAF, Beta, SD, and p-value in the **VALUES** part of the columnInfoDict **{keys : values}**.
+- **columnInfoDict:** A python dictionary where the user must enter the following information SNP, Chromosome, Position, non-Effect Allele, Effect Allele, EAF, Beta, SD, and p-value in the **VALUES** part of the columnInfoDict **{keys : values}**.
 - **palindromicThreshold:** If **palindromicThreshold == None**, it implies that we ultimately remove all palindromic SNPs.
 However, we can sometimes infer which genotype is the forward strand by looking at the effect allele frequencies.
 The palindromic threshold allows palindromic SNPs when the EAF is lower than palindromic threshold or higher than 1 - palindromicThreshold.
-For instance, if user enters palindromicThreshold = 0.2, the EAF of palindromic SNPs below 0.2 and above 0.8 will remain in the GWAS summary statistics.
+For instance, if the user enters palindromicThreshold = 0.2, the EAF of palindromic SNPs below 0.2 and above 0.8 will remain in the GWAS summary statistics.
 - **verbose:** It prints the number of SNPs removed.

-After creating an object of the Standardize class, user can use the **saveResult** method to save the result using the output directory taken as an input argument.
+After creating an object of the Standardize class, the user can use the **saveResult** method to save the result using the output directory taken as an input argument.
-- **outputDir:** The name of the output directory where user wants to save to.
+- **outputDir:** The name of the output directory where the user wants to save to.

 If so, you will have the following four **.txt** files in the output directory.
 - **standardized.txt**